particle-deployer/token-contract/README.md

-## Particle Token Contracts
+# Particle Token Contracts

-There are three components of the token contracts: token, lockup, and airdrop.
+There are 4 components of the token contracts: token, lockup, airdrop and staking.

-### Token
+## Token

 Standard ERC20 token with the following features: